-Choose from two levels of hospital cover and cover everything Medicare won't with health.com.au
+Choose from three levels of hospital cover

 health.com.au took on the ambitious task of redefining health insurance in Australia, with simple and straightforward options.
 For its hospital cover this takes the form of two simple policies with clear cover.